 The tubular crystallizer we present consists of a tube-in-tube design as seen in \cite{termuhlenContinuousSlugFlow2021}.
 A sketch can be seen in Figure~\ref{figure:tubularCrystallizer}.
 We assume the flow in the outer tube, containing the cooling medium, to flow co-currently to the flow within the inner tube.
 Nevertheless, the model of the cooling tube can easily be adapted to model counter-current flow, or even consisting of multiple segments running co-currently or counter-currently.
 The model of the tubular crystallizer is represented by the convection-diffusion-reaction equation, where crystallization can be interpreted as the reaction:

-where $u$ can represent the concentration or temperature in the process medium as well as the temperature in the cooling medium.
+where $u$ can represent the concentration or temperature in the process medium and the temperature in the cooling medium.
+The particle size distribution is represented by $n$.
 The respective sink and source terms $s(u)$ contain the mass flow from the continuous phase to the discrete phase for the component balance and the heat flows for the heat balances.
 The flow velocity $v$ in the convection term and the diffusion coefficient $D$ in the diffusion term are considered to be constant along the spatial coordinate $z$.
-To solve \eqref{eq:TubularModelEquations}, the spatial coordinate $z$ is discretized into finite volumes.
-For the approximation of the convection term on the cell faces, we use the $5$-th order WENO scheme \citep{liuWeightedEssentiallyNonoscillatory1994}.
-The approximation of the diffusion term is performed by using a $4$-th order finite difference scheme.